topfreegames/codeowners-verifier/README.md

 # codeowners-verifier
-Small binary to verify if a path has a CODEOWNER.
+Small binary to validate the CODEOWNERS file and check if a path matches a CODEOWNER entry.
+Useful for using on CI to ensure CODEOWNERS coverage.

 ## Docker